 |The lovely Pantai Kok marina, Langkawi|

-The delight of travel are, for me, those unscripted moments – the unexpected places and people that you meet and one snapshot is from Penang.
+The delights of travel are, for me, those unscripted moments – the unexpected places and people that you meet and one snapshot is from Penang.
 We had gone to Fort Cornwallis and Michael was enjoying every exhibit, while I had taken a rest in the shade by the ticket booth, when suddenly the aged Chinese ticket seller pulled out her mouth organ and started playing a medley from ‘The Sound of Music’.
 By the time she got to the second bar of ‘Edelweiss’ I was laughing with her and singing along.
 Her furious husband appeared from his nap under the table and, in spite of his loud remonstrations in Chinese, she continued with a wink and a wave as I left playing a lively rendition of ‘You are my Sunshine’.
 Happy travels!